Gymkhana | Michelin-Starred Indian Dining in Mayfair

 The food at Gymkhana is designed for sharing – which is good on one hand, because it means you get to try your friends’ dishes, like wild muntjack biryani flavoured with pomegranate and mint raita; the fragrant kid goat methi keema; and the duck egg langoustine bhurji, but which – on the other hand – is also not so good, because it means they get to try your boozy wild tiger prawns (inspired by Keralan toddy shops); game bird baida roti served with girolle achaar pickle; and a Bombay Gymkhana club vegetable cutlet with masala ketchup.
 The must-order has to be the beautifully conical Chettinad duck dosas, which appear to be a minor engineering miracle.

 As well as a long, considered wine list and a sommelier on hand to pair it, Gymkhana also has an exemplary cocktail list, for which you might head downstairs to the bar after dinner and settle into your own chesterfield loveseat.
 Open until 1am each night, it’s the home of a fantastic Peach Blow Fizz (made with gin, green mango, and frozen yogurt), as well as a dirty-style martini served with an olive brine poppadum.
 In fact, such is Gymkhana’s dedication to the juniper juice, there’s a dedicated G&T menu, a gin ‘flavour map’ (allowing you match your booze to the perfect mixer) and they even make their own tonic water.
 There’s no shortage of other drinks to be had, but if you like gin…

 NOTE: Gymkhana is open daily for lunch (12-2.30pm) and dinner (5.30-10.30pm).
 You can find out more, and book a table, HERE.

-Like top shelf dining?
-Peruse our guide to the current list of Michelin Starred restaurants in London
+Like high-end dining?
+Peruse our guide to the current list of Michelin Star restaurants in London